Tuolumne River, CA

-The earth’s climate has been very different in geologic time, and has been significantly different even within the current interglacial warm period (the last 10,000 years).
+The earth’s climate has been very different in geologic time and has been significantly different even within the current interglacial warm period (the last 10,000 years).
 Volcanic eruptions affect worldwide temperatures.
-The assumption that the climate is stable is an argument about rate of change of climate – that even though climate change is certainly occurring, the rate of climate change is so slow that the stable climate assumption is justified.
+The assumption that the climate is stable is an argument about the rate of change of climate: that even though climate change is certainly occurring, the rate of climate change is so slow that the stable climate assumption is justified.

 Within the last ten years additional lines of inquiry have made the stable climate/slow climate change hypothesis doubtful.

 Reduced polar ice and permafrost melt

 Correlations between past warm periods and atmospheric gases (especially CO2)

 GCM projections of the effects of greenhouse gases on future atmospheric temperatures

 Water resource systems (reservoirs, aqueducts, irrigation systems) take decades to plan and build.
 If climate change affects existing facilities or makes new facilities necessary it is imprudent to ignore possible climate change effects.